Contents

 Window size: Do not close window based on this dimension

 That combination of settings creates a window that never closes (while StreamBase Server is running, of course).
 Also notice the setting of the Emission policy, which gives you the option of emitting output before the window closes.
-Here, the policy is set to Intermediate emission every 1.
-This means that, as every tuple arrives, one tuple is emitted with the sequence number.
+Here, the policy is set to Intermediate emission every 1 tuple.
+This means that, as every tuple arrives, one tuple is emitted.

-is set to use the count() aggregating function:
+In the Aggregating Functions tab, the operator is set to use the count()

 Overview section of the Expression Language Functions topic in the StreamBase References.

-Look for further examples of using the Aggregate operator in the operator sample applications included with StreamBase
+Look for further examples of using the Aggregate operator in the Operator Sample Group provided with your StreamBase installation.